AlexChirwa/My-learning-Journey-in-Java-programming-language/README.md

 ### **Progress Tracking**
 To track my progress, I have set specific milestones.
 After covering at least three topics, I complete a series of exercises based on those topics.
-This approach helps refresh my memory and enhance my knowledge. if you want to also view my practice problems here is the link
+This approach helps refresh my memory and enhance my knowledge.
+If you want to also view my practice problems here is the link https://github.com/AlexChirwa/Java-Practice-Arena.git

 ### **Resources**
 - [W3Schools](https://www.w3schools.com/java/java_operators.asp) for learning.